Frankenstein (Universal film series): Production

 After the success of Son of Frankenstein, Universal announced a follow-up film, The Ghost of Frankenstein, on November 13, 1941, saying they had been searching for a new lead to play the monster.
 The next day, producer George Waggner was instructed to order the same type of makeup Karloff wore for the new actor, with instructions that changing the appearance may "kill the interest of Frankenstein follower".
-Lon Chaney, Jr. was chosen to play the monster.
+Lon Chaney Jr. was chosen to play the monster.
 The Ghost of Frankenstein was released on March 13, 1942.
 Early versions of the script were written by Eric Taylor, and included elements not used in the film, such as the return of Basil Rathbone's character from Son of Frankenstein.
 The film went into production on December 14, 1941, and completed in early January 1942.

 Monster rally films

 According to Richard G. Hubler of the Saturday Evening Post, the next film in the Frankenstein series, Frankenstein Meets the Wolf Man, was prompted by the nearly one million dollar gross of The Wolf Man (1941).
-Iniitally titled Wolf Man Meets Frankenstein, the screenplay merges the stories of the two films, as The Wolf Man was set in the present day with the sequel taking place four years later, while the Frankenstein story is set in a much earlier era.
+Initially titled Wolf Man Meets Frankenstein, the screenplay merges the stories of the two films, as The Wolf Man was set in the present day with the sequel taking place four years later, while the Frankenstein story is set in a much earlier era.
 The authors of Universal Horrors commented on this, stating "probably almost no one noticed or cared about details like this when the film was released", as Universal had begun targeting their films to a younger audience.
 Frankenstein Meets the Wolf Man went into production in October 1942.
 The film premiered in New York on March 5, 1943.

 Frankenstein Meets the Wolf Man was the first of what would become known as the "monster rally films".
 These would be followed with other name-brand film monsters in crossovers such as House of Frankenstein and House of Dracula.
 Preparations for House of Frankenstein began in August 1943 under the title The Devil's Brood.
 The film's story author Curt Siodmak spoke little on developing the story for the film, stating that "the idea was to put all the horror characters into one picture.
 I only wrote the story.
 I didn't write the script.
 I never saw the picture".
 House of Dracula is a continuation of the film House of Frankenstein and used much of that film's crew.
 Actor John Carradine, who portrayed Dracula in both House of films commented that around the time that House of Draculas script was finished, soldiers were returning from World War II.
 Many families were dealing with relatives suffering from the horrors of war.
 This led to film studios "running scared from any type of horror film.
 The public now wanted musicals and light fantasy.
 The horror and monster company on the lot was reduced to what could be compared today as a weekly television soap opera or series".
 The film began production on September 17, 1945, and completed on October 25.